 - Eggs: To bind the dry ingredients together and add additional moisture.

-- Vanilla extract: For extra flavour.
+- Vanilla extract: For extra flavor.

 - Preheat the oven to 375 degrees.
 Grease a non-stick donut pan or use a silicone one.